 I received two beautiful Spanish Avocados with my Riverford veg box this week, so we’ll be making Guacamole.
-I mean when life hands you avocados… you know the rest.
+I mean when life hands you avocados… you should definitely make guacamole toast!

 Avocado contains many healthy fats, so no need to worry too much about your waistline.
 But as with most things, avo in moderation is still a good approach.
 Avocado is a good source of dietary fibre and is packed with antioxidants and vitamins.

 Well, mainly perfectly ripe, organic avocados with finely chopped onions, tomato, garlic, coriander and lime juice.
 The two most important parts however are:

 - The most important ingredient to good Guacamole Toast is the avocado of course.
 Look for organic, sustainable avocados that are slightly soft when you give them a light squeeze.
 If it’s too soft there will likely be brown bits in the avocado and if it’s too hard you’ll have green avocadoes that refuse to smash down.

 - The second thing you need to make the best goacamole toast in a well toaste slide of artisan bread.
 It doesn’t have to be perfectly fresh in this case, but a good artisan brown bread or similar will make all the difference.
 Toast it well untill it’s a nice golden brown.
 Alternatively you can also use bagels as a base.

 - Seasoning the avocado with a generous helping of salt, pepper and lime juice with bring all the flavours to life.

 Once your toast is made, it doesn’t have to end there you can keep going and add a few other topics to make your toast even better.
 Here are a few options to consider:

 - Organic feta cheese or cheddar